MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-servers.md

 ## Installed apps

-**Installed apps** allows you to list and uninstall application that are installed.
+**Installed apps** allows you to list and uninstall applications that are installed.

 ## Local users and groups